Decathlon/sports-tracking-data-documentation/docs/020-get-started.md

 `https://YOUR_REDIRECT_URL?code=XXXXXXXXXX`

-Collect the code on your server side and validate it with :
+Collect the code on your server side and validate it.
+You will receive an access_token in return.

 ```shell
 curl -X GET \
   'https://account.geonaute.com/oauth/accessToken?client_id=YOUR_CLIENT_ID&redirect_uri=YOUR_REDIRECT_URL&client_secret=CLIENT_ID_SECRET&code=THE_USER_CODE&grant_type=authorization_code'
 ```

-You will receive an access_token in return :
+> Answer

 ```json
 {